Dzitbalché Municipality

-Dzitbalché (from Yucatec Maya hun-dzit-balché, "a stick or large stem of balché") is a municipality in the Mexican state of Campeche, located 73 km northeast of the state capital of Campeche City.
+Dzitbalché (from Yucatec Maya jun tsʼíit báalcheʼ, "a stick or large stem of balché") is a municipality in the Mexican state of Campeche, located 73 km northeast of the state capital of Campeche City.
 Its creation from the municipality of Calkiní was approved in 2019 and went into force on 1 January 2021.

 Geography

 The municipality of Dzitbalché is located in northern Campeche.
 It borders the municipalities of Calkiní to the north and west, Hecelchakán to the south, Hopelchén to the southeast, and Santa Elena in Yucatán to the northeast.
 The municipality covers an area of 366.79 km2.

 Dzitbalché has a tropical savanna climate with rain in the summer.
 Average temperatures range between 23.7 and 27.7 C, and average annual precipitation is about 1070 mm.

 History

 The Maya founded Dzitbalché around 1443–1445.
 The Songs of Dzitbalché originate from this pre-Hispanic period.
 The area was ruled by the Canché family when the Spanish arrived.

 When Campeche first organized its administrative divisions in 1861, Dzitbalché was made a municipalidad in the partido of Hecelchakán.
 When the municipality of Calkiní was established in 1916, Dzitbalché became a municipal section (sección municipal) with its own board (junta) within Calkiní.
 On 31 March 2019 the Campeche state legislature approved the dissolution of the municipal section and the creation of the municipality of Dzitbalché.
 The decree establishing the municipality was gazetted on 26 April 2019 and went into force on 1 January 2021.